-David has worked in the GIS Software industry for 10 years as a Solutions Engineer.
+David has worked in the GIS Software industry for 10 years as a Senior Solutions Engineer.
 During this time David has engaged with many different clients both public and private.
-As a Solutions Engineer it is his responsibility to help potential and current clients get the most value out of their investment in Location Technology.
+As a Senior Solutions Engineer it is his responsibility to help potential and current clients get the most value out of their investment in Location Technology.
 The Carto platform provides Location Intelligence and web mapping tools through an easy to use web based interface along with customization options via platform Engine API’s.
 Carto gives citizen mappers the basic tools to create a web maps and visualizations with their data, and enables easy to use analysis tools to unlock the potential of location data.

 Justin Lewis, Senior GIS Developer, TerraFrame, Inc.